bscheibe/sdotcomv2/README.md

 Releasing To Testing
 ===========================

+**Testing with Heroku is currently broken since the release of the https server**

 It is always a best practice to go through the site once (click-through) on testing to make sure everything is working correctly online.
 It also let you have the ability to share new changes with other before pushing live.

 If you don't have a heroku account: